taxenco/Random-Forest-for-Predicting-Loan-Repayment-R/README.md

 - Download [https://code.visualstudio.com/] or another alternative source-code editor of your preference
 - Download the project on [https://github.com/taxenco/Random-Forest-for-Predicting-Loan-Repayment-R.git].
-- Go to your terminal an run the the following command --> git clone https://github.com/taxenco/Random-Forest-for-Predicting-Loan-Repayment-R.git.
+- Go to your terminal and run the following command --> git clone https://github.com/taxenco/Random-Forest-for-Predicting-Loan-Repayment-R.git.
-- Access to Visual Studio Code or another alternative source-code editor an open the project.
+- Access to Visual Studio Code or another alternative source-code editor and open the project.
 Alternatively, you can access the project on through the terminal.
 - Download R support for Visual Studio Code

 # Prerequisites